 Piper Green and the Fairy Tree, by Ellen Potter and illustrated by Qin Leng: Piper Green has a fairy tree in her front yard.
 She lives on Peek-A-Book island and she rides a lobster boat to school.
 And.... there's some magic.
 What else does a little one need?
 (5 in series)

 Fantastic Frame, by Lin Oliver: When Tiger Brooks and his family move into a new house, he quickly discovers that things are strange -- very, very strange.
 Strange enough to include a talking pig in a top hat and a reclusive neighbor with a magical frame that allows Brooks to get pulled in to the world's greatest paintings.
-A fabulous series for your chapter book readers!
+A fabulous series for your easy chapter book readers!
 (4 in series)

 Magic Tree House, Mary Pope Osborne: Jack and his little sister, Annie, are just plain old regular kids.
 But one day, the siblings discover a tree house in the woods… and that’s when the magic happens!
 The two kids are whisked on a series of adventures every time they visit the tree house, visiting dinosaurs and pirates along the way!
 (50+ books in series)